wuchalejs/wuchale/README.md

 its workflow.
 If you've used Lingui before, you'll find familiar concepts like extraction and compilation.

-`wuchale` takes a different approach: you don't need to change your code, catalogs compile smaller than any other tool (including Lingui's), and it integrates with a wider range of frameworks.
+Where `wuchale` differs, among other things, is that you don't need to change your code, catalogs compile smaller than any other tool (including Lingui's), and it integrates with a wider range of frameworks.

 ## License